 The institution’s 113th anniversary was commemorated in 1994.
 To commemorate the event, a fundraising effort was started to expand educational opportunities and upgrade school facilities.
 The campaign’s over $200 million financing enabled the institution to start several important initiatives.

 A major event for the athletic program occurred in 2005.
-The university’s sports teams, dubbed the “Golden Eagles,” gained national attention when admitted to the elite Big East Conference.
+The university’s sports teams, dubbed the “Golden Eagles,” gained national attention when they were admitted to the elite Big East Conference.
 This created new opportunities for student athletics to grow.

 The organization introduced the creative “Engineering Hall” program in 2008 to update engineering education.
 This proposal included the construction of a new facility with state-of-the-art laboratories and classrooms, which greatly raised the standard of engineering education.